Financial-Times/o-author-alerts/README.md

 		startFollowingText: "Follow %entityName%", //default: 'Start'
 		stopFollowingText: "Unfollow %entityName%", //default: 'Stop'
 		widgetText: 'Your Alerts', //default: 'Author Alerts'
-		popoverHeadingText: 'You are following:' //default: 'Get alerts for:'
+		popoverHeadingText: 'You are following:' //default: 'Get alerts for:',
+		displayName: "Get email for %entityName%" //default: '%entityName%'.
+Set to false to hide the name.
 	});

 * `%entityName%` will be replaced with the name of the entity in the above examples.